rcapraro/chat/README.md

 go run main.go
 ```

-Each new client will have a username automatically generated, so if the command is successful, you will see this output in your console:
+Each new client will have a username automatically generated, so if the command is successful, you will see this kind of output in your console:
 ```
 021/01/24 16:01:45 Client connected to server / port 6697
 Connected as Elizabeth Thomas